BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Just remember that with EC2 and all other commercial services, you’re paying for renting the computer, whether you’re using it or not.
 If you leave an instance on idly for months after your pipeline has finished, you’ll still have to pay for that time.

-Google Cloud: getting started
+Google Cloud: Getting Started

 GCP offers very competitive prices for compute and storage (as of July 2019, their compute pricing is lower than that of AWS and Azure for instances of comparable specifications).
 If you are looking to dabble in cloud computing but do not need a vast catalog of services, GCP would be a good place to start looking.